T4g1/z14/README.md

 * .kt - Will say "Dans tes rêves @[user]"
 * .o - Shows you what to do with your opinion
 * .fr [title] [description] - Will add a feature request into z14's repository
-* .ban - Plays the "Et on m'ban" sample
 * .sstats - Stats on score tracking
 * .savg - Average of score tracking
 * .score [score]/-[score] - Add the given score
 * .fix [score]/-[score] - Remove latest score
+* .ban - Plays the "Et on m'ban" sample
+* .drum - Play the legendary ba dum tss sound effect

 ## details